• Skip to primary navigation

 Nut-free option: If you need the recipe to be made without nuts, almond butter can be replaced with sunflower seed butter or tahini.

 Use soft medjool dates.
 Be sure to use soft and fresh medjool dates.
 If your dates are dry and hard, soak them in hot water for 10 minutes.
 After, drain the water and pat the dates dry before proceeding with the recipe.
-Another way to combat dry dates is by adding 1-2 tablespoon maple syrup.
+Another way to combat dry dates is by adding 1-2 tbsp maple syrup.

 Nut butter variations: Almond butter can be swapped for another nut butter, like peanut butter or cashew butter.
 I recommend using a natural nut butter that has a runny consistency.
 If your nut butter is very thick, it will make the oatmeal raisin dough too dry.